 The audience will have a unique insight into the very soul of members Romanovs: they will see, or rather hear, not statesmen and historical figures but real people with their thoughts, feelings, worries and yearnings.

 The Romanov dynasty gave birth to many people distinguished in various fields, including art.
 All Romanovs received excellent musical education, which resulted in beautiful and touching pieces that show the woes and joys of the times.
 Among the number of those extraordinary people, two names stand out – Grand Duke Konstantin Konstantinovich and Prince Vladimir Pavlovich Paley.

 Grand Duke Konstantin’s talent was wide-ranging: he was a talented poet and author of several volumes of poetry: many famous romances and ballads are based upon those.
 He was a gifted playwright and wrote the magnificent play “King of Judea”, which was later used by Bulgakov in his “Master and Margarita”.
 The Grand Duke was author of excellent Russian translations of Schiller, Goethe and Shakespeare.
 Konstantin Konstantinovich was also a talented and pianist who counted many of Russia’s famous composers, including Tchaikovsky, among his closest friends.
 Grand Duke Konstantin died in 1915 and was thus spared from the unbearable sufferings visited upon his family during the Revolution, including the death of three of his sons in Alapaevsk.
 He did see the death of his favourite 4th son, Prince Oleg, and of his son-in-law, Prince Constantine Bagration-Muhransky, who both died in battles during World War I.

-Tagged Alexander II, Grand Duke Konstantin Konstantinovich, Music, Prince Vladimir Paley.
+Tagged Alexander II of Russia, Grand Duke Konstantin Konstantinovich of Russia, Music, Prince Vladimir Pavlovich Paley.